lovely-libras/redux-genie/README.md

 $ npm install -g redux-genie
 ```

 With Redux Genie installed, all you need to get started is a YML file.
+You can learn more by reading our documentation at [https://redux-genie.herokuapp.com/docs](https://redux-genie.herokuapp.com/docs)

 ---